U.S. Passport Considerations

-- Foreign consulates operating in the United States set their own re-opening schedules and may or may not be following the phased guidance of local authorities.
+- Foreign consulates operating in the United States set their own operating schedules and may or may not be following the phased guidance of local authorities.
 Check your specific consulate’s webpage for updates.

-- Once consulates re-open, there will likely be procedural changes to in-person appearances or application procedures—education abroad advisers and students should thoroughly check consulate websites before proceeding with a visa application.
+- As consulates re-open, there will likely be procedural changes to in-person appearances or application procedures—education abroad advisers and students should thoroughly check consulate websites before proceeding with a visa application.

 - The timeline for obtaining a passport and visa should be elongated as long as COVID-19 is prevalent.